microsoft/lignator/README.md

 # How it works

-lignator works by taking a template of how a log should be generated, then parsing all the tokens with their possible values and storing them in memroy during start up.
+lignator works by taking a template of how a log should be generated, then parsing all the tokens with their possible values and storing them in memory during start up.
 It can then start to output the actual logs.
 The core benefit of this over other solutions is that it greatly reduces the compute and IO overhead during log generation, which allows us to generate a consistent and steady rate of logs for long periods of time.

 lignator has a simple approach to creating logs.You can simply take an example from a real world scenario, like so: